2026 Masters expert picks, best bets, longshots: Golf insider fading Bryson DeChambeau at Augusta National

 Golf expert Sia Nejad has revealed his Masters 2026 picks and PGA best bets for Augusta National, beginning Thursday, April 9

-The first dozen events of the 2026 PGA Tour have seen 11 different winners.
-That includes Scottie Scheffler, who won the American Express in January and is the favorite to win the 2026 Masters.
-The year's first major begins on Thursday, April 9, from Augusta National, with Scheffler aiming to become the ninth golfer with three green jackets.
-He is at +500 in the 2026 Masters odds, making him the only golfer in single-digits to utilize in PGA bets.
+The 2026 Masters begins at Augusta National Golf Club on Thursday, and the year's first major championship is often the most coveted.
+This will be the 90th Masters and there are currently 91 players in the field, including defending champion Rory McIlroy.
+The 36-year-old completed the career grand slam last season in dramatic fashion, making a stunning 72nd-hole bogey but winning on the first playoff hole against Justin Rose.

-Rory McIlroy has yet to triumph this year but is at +1200, behind only Scheffler, Jon Rahm (+950) and Bryson DeChambeau (+1000).
-As for that one player who does have multiple victories this year, Chris Gotterup is a +4500 Masters longshot as he makes his debut at Augusta.
+The latest 2026 Masters odds list McIlroy at +1200 to repeat as the green jacket winner while two-time champion Scottie Scheffler is the +500 favorite.
+Other top 2026 Masters contenders include Jon Rahm (+950), Bryson DeChambeau (+1000) and Ludvig Aberg (+1500).
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf insider Sia Nejad.

 Nejad specializes in betting and DFS in golf, among other sports.
 He's had incredible success in the outright and first-round leader markets and in picking head-to-head matchups.
 He has been solid with his head-to-head matchups since the 2023 Charles Schwab Challenge, going 52-37-5 and returning 11.67 units over that span.
 That's a return of more than 12 units in that span.